huggingface/blog/bertopic.md

 You can find a starter Colab notebook [here](https://colab.research.google.com/#fileId=https%3A//huggingface.co/spaces/davanstrien/blog_notebooks/blob/main/BERTopic_hub_starter.ipynb) that shows how you can train a BERTopic model and push it to the Hub.

-Some example of BERTopic models already on the hub:
+Some examples of BERTopic models already on the hub:
 - [MaartenGr/BERTopic_ArXiv](https://huggingface.co/MaartenGr/BERTopic_ArXiv): a model trained on ~30000 ArXiv Computation and Language articles (cs.CL) after 1991.
 - [MaartenGr/BERTopic_Wikipedia](https://huggingface.co/MaartenGr/BERTopic_Wikipedia): a model trained on 1000000 English Wikipedia pages.
 - [davanstrien/imdb_bertopic](https://huggingface.co/davanstrien/imdb_bertopic): a model trained on the unsupervised split of the IMDB dataset